 The following steps will guide you through the process of applying a texture to your subject in order to give it a worn look.

-For complete step-by-step instructions, be sure to watch the video tutorial at the top of the page.
+For complete step-by-step instructions, be sure to watch the video tutorial below:

 Step 1: Group Your Layers